 When getting your materials, be sure that they work together:

 - The terminals of the stove element must fit snugly into an open end of the curtain rod (may need a bit of convincing with pliers).

 - The stove element must fit nicely inside the wire basket.

 If both work, you’re good to go.

 Spray paint the stove element (yellow), wire hanging basket (white), and curtain rod (green).

-I picked colours to represent a daisy but you could pick any flower you like and use those colours, of course.
+I picked colors to represent a daisy but you could pick any flower you like and use those colors, of course.

 Follow the instructions on the spray paint can.
 You will get best results if you shake thoroughly first, spray with the can in an upright position, and keep the recommended distance while spraying.

 I like to do thin layers and allow them to dry thoroughly between coats.